SeanQuinn781/face-replace.net/README.md

   1. Open a browser and go to https://localhost:3000
   2. Upload a image or video file
   3. Download the file

+# Note:
+The accuracy of the output media will depend on resolution and settings, results can be improved by tweaking options in the deface module and app:

+server/app/app.py
+And
+server/app/utils/centerface.py

 --------------------------------------------------------------------------------